 The issues identified could best be addressed by an improved implementation of the original recommendation.
 For these purposes, further elements are proposed in a re-shaped recommendation to provide concrete targets for the ICANN Board and Organization.

 The potential impact of not addressing the recommendation could consist in further situations of lack of preparedness of the organization to assume its responsibilities and address them in due time.
-Given the challenging process ahead as compliance with data protection rules and obligations under the Bylaws will take signification additional time, improved implementation could help the organization to better address such issues in the future.
+Given the challenging process ahead as compliance with data protection rules and obligations under the Bylaws will take significant additional time, improved implementation could help the organization to better address such issues in the future.

 These recommendations are aligned with ICANN’s Strategic Plan and Mission, which already seek to reflect the strategic priority given to RDS (WHOIS) but focus on compliance and support for Community processes, rather than providing a real advance planning and strategy function within the ICANN Board and Organization.